dgmstuart/swing-out-london/app/views/website/_about_swingoutlondon.html.md

 ### 1. Dancer-focused

-We provided a service for dancers, rather than an advertising platform for promoters.
+We provide a service for dancers, rather than an advertising platform for promoters.
 We aim to list events we think our core audience will enjoy, and sometimes that means saying no to a listing.